Text and photos: Peter Mann

 - St Andrew, Wood Walton, Cambridgeshire.

-- Explore churches – a website created by the National Churches Trust listing hundreds (if not thousands) of churches throughout the UK, including, of course, St Denis’ in East Hatley and all the other churches belonging to the Friends of Friendless Churches.
+- Explore churches – a website created by the National Churches Trust listing hundreds (if not thousands) of churches throughout the UK.

 Background documents